All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

-Moria's minions all serve on Thriller Bark, a ship vast enough to pass off for an island, and the ship dwelve on the foggy Florian Triangle, waiting for unsuspecting navigators to be captured and their shadows stolen in order to sweel their ranks.
+Moria's minions all serve on Thriller Bark, a ship vast enough to pass off for an island, and the ship dwells on the foggy Florian Triangle, waiting for unsuspecting navigators to be captured and their shadows stolen in order to swell their ranks.
 They are the main antagonists in the Thriller Bark Arc.

 - Sorting Algorithm of Evil: Averted.
 With the sole exception of Gecko Moria (and only because he has been controlling Oars), Thriller Bark is much easier to deal with than CP-9.

 - Authority Equals Asskicking: Downplayed.
 They have the authority over the zombies (who cannot disobey their orders), and are definitely stronger than most of the zombies, but some of the general zombies like Ryuma or Oars are even stronger than them.